alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/gas-manager.md

 To learn more about policy configuration, refer to the guide on [setting up a gas manager policy](https://docs.alchemy.com/docs/setup-a-gas-manager-policy/?a=ak-docs).

-Once you've decided on policy rules for your app, [create a policy](https://dashboard.alchemy.com/gas-manager/policy/create/?a=ak-docs) in the Gas Manager dashboard.
+Once you have decided on policy rules for your app, [create a policy](https://dashboard.alchemy.com/gas-manager/policy/create/?a=ak-docs) in the Gas Manager dashboard.

 ### 2. Create an `AlchemySmartAccountClient` that uses your policy